hoangduytran/blender-manual/manual/modeling/geometry_nodes/instances.rst

    The three types of instances.

-In addition to storing real data like a mesh or a curve, a geometry can store instances, which themselves can reference more geometry, or an object, or a collection.
-The purpose of instancing is to allow including much more geometry in the result, without duplicating the actual data.
-This is because renderer like :doc:`Cycles </render/cycles/index>` can handle the same geometry data in many different locations better than when the data is duplicated.
+In addition to storing real data like a mesh or a curve, objects can store instances, which themselves can reference more geometry, an object, or a collection.
+The purpose of instancing is to allow duplicating geometry and storing it in an object, without duplicating the actual data.
+This optimization allows render engines  like :doc:`Cycles </render/cycles/index>` to handle the same geometry data in many different locations better than when the data is duplicated.

-Each instance keeps track of which geometry it corresponds to, and a :term:`Transform`.
+Each instance keeps track of which geometry it corresponds to and how the instanced is transformed compared to it's source geometry.
-Instances can also store the ``id`` attribute, used for correct motion blur when instances move in an animation.
+Instances can also store the ``id`` attribute, which is used to correct motion blur when instances move in an animation.

-The main node used to create instances in geometry nodes is the :doc:`/modeling/geometry_nodes/instances/instance_on_points`.
+Instances can be created with geometry nodes using the :doc:`/modeling/geometry_nodes/instances/instance_on_points`.

 .. warning::